datazip-inc/olake/examples/spark-tablurarest-minio-mysql/README.md

    Let the other fields be at their default values.

    * **Select Streams to sync:**
-       * Make sure that the `weather` table has been selected for the sync.
+       * Make sure that the `weather` table has been selected for the sync
+       * Choose any the Sync Mode, for the sake of this example, let it be `Full Refresh + CDC`
-       * Click on the weather table and make sure that the Normalisation is set to `true` using the toggle button.
+       * Click on the weather table and make sure that the Normalisation is set to `true` using the toggle button

-   * **Save and Run the Job:**
+       * Click on `Create Job` in the bottom right corner

-       * Save the job configuration.
+   * **Start the Sync:**
-       * Run the job manually from the UI to initiate the data pipeline from MySQL to Iceberg by clicking **Sync now**.
+       * Under Active Jobs, Run the job manually from the UI by clicking **Sync now**.

 ### 4. Query Data with Spark